 What is Milk Glass?

-If you are new to milk glass, let me give you a brief introduction.
+If you are brand new to milk glass, here is a quick and friendly introduction!

 a thrifted basket styled with vintage milk glass

 Most of my milk glass collection has come from thrift stores for less than $4 a piece!
-Secondhand and resale shops usually have an abundance of milk glass to choose from.
+Secondhand and resale shops are often overflowing with milk glass because it was produced in such large quantities.
 You will be able to have your pick from styles and sizes that fit your home and the look you are going for.
+I routinely find pieces for under $4 each!

 You can also try looking at vintage shops or antique malls, just know that those pieces are going to be priced a tad higher.
 I have had success at a few antique stores finding milk glass within my price range.
 It all depends on the area you are in and how popular it is amongst customers.

-Lastly, online sources such as Facebook Marketplace and Mercari tend to yield good results for milk glass.
+Lastly, check online sources such as Facebook Marketplace and Mercari.

 vintage enamelware styled for Summer

-Milk glass is styled in various ways throughout my home this Summer season.
+Milk glass is styled in various ways throughout my home this summer season.
 With milk glass especially, I believe that less is more.
 I let the natural beauty of this old glass speak for itself by simply incorporating green, yellow and blue accents.
+Here are some of my favorite vignettes styled with milk glass!

 For mine, I used a thrifted basket, a few vintage books, a linen napkin and some faux greenery stems.
 I didn’t add much to the two hobnail milk glass pieces because I wanted them to be the stars.